William Redmond (Irish politician, born 1886): Parliamentary and military career

 He was elected as MP for Tyrone East at the December 1910 general election and supported the passing of the 1914 Home Rule Act.

-When his father called for support for the British and Allied war effort in World War I, Redmond joined the National Volunteers in the New British Army and served on the Western Front for the duration of the war, first in the Royal Dublin Fusiliers and then in the Irish Guards, rose to the rank of captain and was awarded the DSO.
+When his father called for support for the British and Allied war effort in World War I, Redmond enlisted and was commissioned in the Royal Dublin Fusiliers, and later served in Irish Guards, rising to the rank of captain.
+He served on the Western Front for the duration of the war, and was awarded the Distinguished Service Order.
 His fellow MP and uncle Willie Redmond, John's brother, also joined up and was killed in 1917.
 Three other Irish Nationalist MPs also served, J. L. Esmonde, Stephen Gwynn, D. D. Sheehan and former MP Tom Kettle.

 When his father died in March 1918, William Archer Redmond resigned his Tyrone seat and successfully defended his father's seat of Waterford at the subsequent by-election.
 Famously he campaigned in his army uniform and wearing a black armband.
 His victory ended a run of Sinn Féin victories at by-elections and gave a big, albeit temporary, boost to the morale of supporters of the Irish Parliamentary Party.
 He did not take part in the First Dáil.

 In the general election of December 1918, he was re-elected for Waterford City, becoming one of only two Irish Parliamentary Party MPs outside the six counties of Northern Ireland, and he spoke out strongly in the House of Commons against British military policy in Ireland during the Irish War of Independence.

 In the British House of Commons he spoke out against the Government of Ireland Bill which resulted in the partition of Ireland:

 "I was pleased to fight shoulder to shoulder, on the Somme and elsewhere, with my fellow-countrymen from the North of Ireland.
 We fraternised, and we thought that when we came home we would not bicker again, but that we would be happy in Ireland, with a Parliament for our own native country.
 We did not want two Irelands at the Front; it was one Ireland, whether we, came from the North or from the South...I feel in common with thousands of my countrymen in Ireland, that I and they have been cheated out of the fruits of our victory.
 We placed our trust in you and you have betrayed us."